 The Accommodation Fare is the amount you’re receiving from your guest per night multiplied by the number of nights for the reservation.
 If you view any itinerary within Airbnb, you’ll see that they separate the Accommodation Fare from the Cleaning Fee and Host Fee.
-And it’s good that they do this, because the Accommodation Fare is the primary source of income for any Airbnb business, it’s appropriate to track this separately.
+And it’s good that they do this, because the Accommodation Fare is a leading indicator of the success of your Airbnb business, it’s appropriate to track this separately.

 The Cleaning Fee is the amount that you’re receiving from your guest as a one time charge for cleaning and preparing the listing for the reservation, and this can be allocated separately from the Accommodation Fare within Bnbtally.

 In Airbnb, any Linens Fee you set in your listing gets rolled up into the Cleaning Fee in your payouts.
 Airbnb doesn't actually separate the Linens Fee from the Cleaning Fee within their API so if you are charging this fee in your Airbnb listing, you may want to consider explicitly pulling this fee from the Cleaning Fee in Bnbtally.

 The Airbnb Service Fee (also known as "Host Fee") is the 3% fee that Airbnb charges the host for their services (some regions it's 15%).
 This will end up on the invoice as a negative number and it is a good idea to also allocate this separately so that you can track your costs incurred by Airbnb for the reservation.

 Then you have Resolution Adjustments.
 This takes place usually on special occasions, perhaps let's say you provide an extra service to the guest or let's say the guest damaged something within the listing and you create a resolution adjustment within Airbnb to collect extra income from the guest.
 This is considered separate from the original reservation and you’ll be able to define what happens to this type of income here.